event-catalog/eventcatalog/website/docs/guides/components/overview.md

 ---
-sidebar_position: 2
+sidebar_position: 1
-id: components
+id: components-overview
-title: MDX Components
+title: Component List
+slug: /components/overview
 ---

 ### `<Schema />`

-Supported in
-- event markdown files

 This component will render your schema to the document.
 To make this work you will need to add a `schema` file into your event directory.

 For more information check out the [schema guide for events](/docs/events/adding-schemas).

 ### `<SchemaViewer />`

-Supported in
-- event markdown files

 This component will render your schema as documentation viewer to the document.
 To make this work you will need to add a `schema` file into your event directory.